Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/NPCs/Merchants/Idris Eisenthorp.md

 > 	- Tipping Waron off about his "condition?"
 > 	- Wanting to make Waron "perfect?"
 > - Alluding to ties with Narissa's family's magic?!

+Participated in the 3rd tournament during the Blood Moon of Rebirth

 ---
 # References